DeiC-HPC/BitBulldozersLab/docker_builds/README.md

 ### Latency

+During the running of the latency tests I got the following message multiple times:
-srun: Job 9813899 step creation temporarily disabled, retrying (Requested nodes are busy)
+- `srun: Job 9813899 step creation temporarily disabled, retrying (Requested nodes are busy)`

-srun: Step created for StepId=9813899.7
+Could be the reason for high latency for small messages?

 | OSU MPI Latency Test v7.5 |                  |                |                |                  |        |